- Koeksister is a South African pastry made out of doughnut dough, braided and coated with syrup.

 - Put butter in hot water to melt and add milk then stir.

-- Add the mixture in step 3 into the batter you made in step 2 and mix until they combine evenly.
+- Add the mixture to the batter you made in step 2 and mix until they combine evenly.

 - Leave the dough in a warm place for one to two hours for it to rise.